How Divorce Affects Retirement and Investment Accounts

 Houston Divorce Lawyers Ready to Help You

 As you can see, properly dividing retirement and investment accounts can get quite complicated.
-This is why you need the experienced Houston divorce and family law lawyers at Conner & Lindamood, P.C. on your side.
+This is why you need the experienced Houston divorce and family law lawyers at Lindamood & Robinson, P.C. on your side.
 We will take the burden off of you to investigate your spouse’s retirement and investment accounts and will draft a thorough, legally-valid QDRO.
 You should focus on putting the pieces of your life back together.
 Let us handle the paperwork.
-Contact our office today to schedule a meeting with one of our attorneys.
+Contact our office today to schedule a meeting with one of our lawyers.